ros-drivers/ros2_ouster_drivers/ros2_ouster/design/design_doc.md

 ### Data Interface and Implementations

 When a packet comes in from the sensor, we need to process it for IMU, PointCloud, Image, and potentially more.
 Therefore, we need an interface for the data to allow extendability over time.
 This is particularly important for the `PointCloud2` if we wish to support more point types than a `PointXYZ` (ei `PointXYZi`) as well as the `Image` if we would like to make use of compression or other encoding representations.
+Since a single packet (LIDAR) could be useful to different data processor interfaces (range image, pointcloud, intensity image, etc), I want to support easy expansions of capabilities for a sensor to process data.

 We need a few core implementations:
 - Image